 - Names of Minor children: initials only (no names)

-Correcting an incorrect Social Security Number: If you mistakenly provided an incorrect Social Security Number when filing the bankruptcy case, you must provide an Amended Statement of Social Security Number (Form B 121 marked “Amended” in the title) to the Court.
-You should only file an amended petition if the error if the error is in the last four digits of the Social Security Number.
+Correcting an incorrect Social Security Number: If you mistakenly provided an incorrect Social Security Number when filing your bankruptcy case, you must provide an Amended Statement of Social Security Number (Form B 121 marked “Amended” in the title) to the Court.
+You should only file an amended petition if the error is in the last four digits of the Social Security Number.

 - Debtors represented by attorneys: The attorney will mail a copy of the Amended Statement of Social Security Number to the Court and keep the original with the other original bankruptcy documents and retain this document for four (4) years after the case is closed.

 - Notifying Creditors and Parties in Interest: Pursuant to Fed.
 R. Bankr.
-P. 1009(c), the debtor (pro se) or debtor’s attorney shall promptly notify each entity included on Schedules D, E/F, G, and H of the correct Social Security Number(s).
-A truncated or redacted copy of this notice showing only the last four digits of the Social Security Number should be filed with the Court.
+P. 1009(c), the self-represented debtor or the debtor’s attorney shall promptly notify each entity included on Schedules D, E/F, G, and H of the correct Social Security Number(s).
+A redacted copy of this notice showing only the last four digits of the Social Security Number should be filed with the Court.

-Debtors may pay filing fees by cash (exact amount), money orders or cashier’s checks.
+Debtors may pay filing fees by cash (exact amount), money order, or cashier’s check.
 Attorneys may pay filing fees by cash (exact amount), check, money order, cashier’s check, or credit card.
 Personal checks or credit cards from the debtor, two-party checks, or post-dated checks will not be accepted.

-Within ten (10) business days of the filing of a bankruptcy petition with creditor matrix, the court will issue a “Notice of Chapter 11 Bankruptcy Case.”
-This notice is sent to all creditors listed on the creditor matrix to inform them of the filing of the bankruptcy case.
-It also advises the debtor and creditors of the date, time and location of the § 341 Meeting of Creditors (also known as the “341 Meeting”) and the deadlines for creditors to file a Proof of Claim and by which objections to discharge or dischargeability of certain debts must be made.
+Within ten (10) business days of the filing of a bankruptcy petition with mailing matrix, the court will issue a “Notice of Chapter 11 Bankruptcy Case.”
+This notice is sent to all parties listed on the mailing matrix to inform them of the filing of the bankruptcy case.
+It also advises the debtor and creditors of the date, time and location of the § 341 Meeting of Creditors (also known as the “341 Meeting”) and the deadlines for creditors to file a Proof of Claim and by which objections to discharge or the dischargeability of certain debts must be made.
 (11 U.S.C. § 341).

 Debtors should read the notice carefully to ensure the accuracy of name(s), address(es), and Social Security or Tax Identification Number(s) as well as to determine where and when to attend the 341 Meeting.

-The Assistant U.S. Trustee and his staff are employees of the U.S. Department of Justice.
-Although they are not employees of the Federal Judiciary or the U.S. Bankruptcy Court for the Northern District of Florida, contact information is located here and on the Contact Us page of this website for your convenience.
+The Assistant U.S. Trustee and his staff are employees of the U.S. Department of Justice; they are not employees of the Federal Judiciary or the U.S. Bankruptcy Court for the Northern District of Florida.
+Their contact information is located here and on the Trustee Information page of this website simply for your convenience.

-Under 28 11 U.S.C. § 1930(a)(6), the debtor, or the trustee if one is appointed, is required to pay a fee to the United States Trustee at the conclusion of each calendar quarter until the case is dismissed or converted to another chapter.
+Under 28 11 U.S.C. § 1930(a)(6), the debtor, or the trustee if one is appointed, is required to pay a fee to the United States Trustee at the conclusion of each calendar quarter until the case is dismissed or converted to another chapter, with certain exceptions.
 The payment amount is calculated as shown here (current as of 10/15/15):